-Dates and Figs
+Dates and figs: naturally sweet

 Dates and figs are also relatively low-acid.
 Years ago, these fruits were often served after dinner like candy because of their natural sweetness.
-Today, dates and figs can add sweetness to baked goods, smoothies or granola.
+Today, dates and figs can add sweetness to baked goods, smoothies, or granola.

 Papayas are low in acid and offer a taste of the tropics.
 They are also packed with carotenes and vitamin C. If your grocery does not carry fresh papaya, you can usually find it cut up and frozen, or dried and packaged.